quantiply/rico/docs/common_tasks/es-push.md

 },
 ```

-If you use [rico-metrics](https://github.com/Quantiply/rico-metrics) to send these to statsd, they will be sent as gauges of the form
+If you use [rico-metrics](https://github.com/Quantiply/rico-metrics) to send these to statsd, they will be sent as gauges with this form:

 `samza.<job-name>.<job-id>.container.<container-name>.es.producer.<metric>`